 I Could Be Stoic in a Different Job, But Not This One

-Roo Ciambriello is Bark’s creative director and a mother of three.
+Roo Powell is Bark's head of creative and a mother of three.

 There’s a 30-minute window in any given weekday morning where my house is fairly chaotic.
 The big yellow school bus pulls up at quarter to 8, and the minutes leading up to it are jam-packed with lunchbox wrangling and mitten retrieval as my three daughters (10, 9, and almost 7) get ready for another day at school.
 I kiss them each goodbye, wave at the driver, and shout “Have a great day!” before the bus pulls off, leaving me on the porch, dressed for the day, but usually missing shoes.